-In order to eliminate the frost build up in the attic space, we have to understand what causes the frost build up in the attic space in the first place.
+In order to eliminate frost build up in the attic space, we have to understand what causes it in the first place.
 Frost in your attic space is a sign that warm, humid air is somehow getting into your attic space.
-Since our Minnesota winters are usually dry, the only other source of humid air is your house.
+Since our Minnesota winters are usually dry, the only other source of humid air is your living space.
 How does humid air get from our house and into the attic?
-Either you left your attic door open or you have some major warm air bypasses.
+Lots of ways, many of which are small is difficult to detect.
+Examples include improperly sealed attic hatches, gaps around pipes and penetrations that go from the living space up into the attic, recessed lights and more.
 As that warm, humid air gets into the attic space, it condenses on the roof decking, framing, and even on the insulation.
 When the temperatures dip below freezing, the condensation quickly turns to frost.
 See photos of what that looks like.

 In no particular order, here are some common causes of frost build up in the attic space.